gaozhangyang/Lookhops/README.md

 # GraghPool

-pytorch version of `LookHops: light multi-order convolution and pooling for graph classification`
+the pytorch version of `LookHops: light multi-order convolution and pooling for graph classification`

 ```